Skip to main content

 These markets are useful when the exact score points to a close result.
 A 1-1 or narrow 2-1 view often means draw risk should be considered before taking a straight 1X2 price.

-- Ignoring the main prediction: the exact score should support the wider match view.
+• Main prediction fit: the exact score should support the wider match view, not contradict it.

-- Missing game-state risk: an early goal can quickly change tempo, defensive shape and expected score range.
+• Game-state risk: an early goal can change tempo, defensive shape and expected score range.

 Related Football Prediction Pages